Challenges in the Life of Richard Nixon in a Detailed Timeline

 August 8, 1974: Nixon Announces Resignation

-On August 9, 1974, facing almost certain impeachment and removal from office, Richard Nixon resigned from the presidency.
+On August 8, 1974, facing certain impeachment and removal from office, Nixon announced on television that he would resign the presidency the following day.

-1974: Payment of Back Taxes
+1974: Nixon Pays Back Taxes

-In 1974, Nixon paid $465,000 in back taxes.
+In 1974, Nixon paid $465,000 in back taxes amidst allegations of improper personal finances and tax issues.

-1975: North Vietnam Conquers South Vietnam
+1975: North Vietnam Conquest of South Vietnam

-1976: Nixon Disbarred in New York
+1976: Nixon disbarred in New York

 1981: Rejection of Crewed Expedition to Mars